Azure/ALZ-Bicep/infra-as-code/bicep/modules/reusable/log-analytics-workspace/README.md

 # Module:  Log Analytics Workspace & Solutions

-Deploys an Azure Log Analytics Workspace & Solutions to a Resource Group.
+Deploys an Azure Log Analytics Workspace & Solutions to an existing Resource Group.

 The module will deploy the following solutions by default.
 Solutions can be customized as required: